Dale Earnhardt Jr.: Radio

 Earnhardt hosted a show on Sirius XM Radio's Sirius XM Sports Nation called Dale Earnhardt Jr.'s Unrestricted.

 Beginning the 2013 season, Earnhardt's Hammerhead Entertainment and his Dirty Mo Radio podcasting network began producing The Dale Jr. Download, a weekly podcast which recaps his race weekend.
 It was hosted by Taylor Zarzour and Mike Davis up until the end of the 2016 season.
 For the 2017 season Dale Jr and his road manager, Tyler Overstreet replaced Davis and Zarzour as the hosts of The Dale Jr. Download.
 However, Davis continued to make an occasional appearance on the podcast.
-Since 2018, edited versions of The Dale Jr. Download have aired on NBCSN featuring interviews with current and former NASCAR personalities.
+In 2018, edited versions of The Dale Jr. Download began airing on NBCSN featuring interviews with current and former NASCAR personalities.
+When NBCSN shut down, the show moved to NBC's Peacock streaming service in 2022.

 Video games

 Earnhardt has been featured on the cover of NASCAR-themed video games twice; he appeared on the cover of EA Sports' NASCAR Thunder 2003, and also was voted to be on the cover of NASCAR The Game: Inside Line in 2012.